Over 250,000 have received first dose of Covid-19 vaccine: PM

-In his annual Chinese New Year message released yesterday, he also strongly encouraged people to get vaccinated when their turn comes, to protect themselves and their loved ones.
+In his annual Chinese New Year message released on Wednesday (Feb 10), he also strongly encouraged people to get vaccinated when their turn comes, to protect themselves and their loved ones.

 "Keeping our families safe from Covid-19 has been on all of our minds," he said as families gathered for the start of a muted celebration amid the pandemic.